raceconditionrunning/raceconditionrunning.github.io/README.md

   NOTE: Schedule times should be in 24 hour format.
 So "5:30 pm" would be "17:30".
 - To create a new brunch review, add a new file to the `_brunch-reviews` folder.

+## Preparing Images

+Use ImageMagick to compress images.
+Converting to high quality WebP with a max edge length of 2000 works well:

+    mogrify -quality 90 -resize 2000x2000 -format webp -auto-orient *.jpg